centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

 - Feed statistical data to the reporting server databases
 - Control the retention of data on the reporting server

-Before proceeding to the next steps, it is necessary to read the chapter on [best practices](concepts.md#best-practices-of-monitoring) to make sure that the configuration of the objects in Centreon (groups, categories, etc.) is in accordance with the expectations of Centreon MBI.
+Before proceeding to the next steps, read the chapter on [best practices](concepts.md#best-practices-for-monitoring) to make sure that the configuration of the objects in Centreon (groups, categories, etc.) is in accordance with the expectations of Centreon MBI.

 In the `Reporting > Monitoring Business Intelligence > General Options > ETL Options` tab, specify the following options: